dantoso/NewsApp/README.md

 ## Why VIPER?

 Yes, the project is very small, so there is no material need for me to use such a robust architecture like VIPER.
 I'm well aware its overkill.
 However, this project was made as part of a challenge, so in order for me to show the people who challenged me that I can do VIPER stuff, I did it.
 Also, its good for my portfolio, I think this is the first VIPER project that I put on github.

+## Why querying US news?

+I don't like this, but unfortunately, when I ask for brazilian news on the API, all of its responses come without images.
+And in order for me to show off my animation/graphics/frontend skills I needed the images, so that is why I am querying US news instead of brazilian news on the API.